ZetaChain-Venture-Studio/Lucy-Pitch/README.md

 This format is mandatory for every response, with no exceptions.
 The success field must be a boolean, and the aiResponseText field must contain your natural language response.

-ONLY IF YOU ACCEPT THE INVESTMENT PITCH, than the success field must be true.
+ONLY IF YOU ACCEPT THE INVESTMENT PITCH, then the success field must be true.
 IN ANY OTHER CASE, the success field must be false.
 YOU CAN PUT "success: true" ONLY iF YOU ACCEPT PITCH.
-If user is asking about your day, how are you doing, asks you question, does anyhting unrelated to pitch, you must reject it.
+If a user is asking about your day, how are you doing, asks you a question, does anything unrelated to pitch, you must reject it.

 ```

+---

+UwU~ That’s all, cutie! 💖 Now go make **Lucy proud**! (✧ω✧) ✨ Good luck~! 🚀🎀